Asmaakf/CAPSTONE-PROJECT/README.md

 # DESCRIPTION
 Are you looking an easier way to collaborate on studies with your peers online?
-Explore our platform, "Fateen (فطين)" where we facilitate interactive and innovative lesson sharing.
+Explore our platform, "مِحزم" where we facilitate interactive and innovative lesson sharing.
 Effortlessly engage with a group of your classmates in simultaneous video and audio sessions, using interactive tools like short quizzes, file sharing, discussions among students, session scheduling, and much more.